 To ensure that patients don’t sleep on their backs, there are special shirts that have tennis balls sewn on their backs that will keep the patient from back sleeping.
 In addition, there now exists technology that will alert the patient when they are supine.
 A sensor located behind the patient’s neck vibrates every time they lie on their back.

 There is renewed interest in throat exercises as a way to tone the muscles that line the upper airway.
 The prescribed throat and tongue exercises are primarily meant for people with snoring issues.
-For a demonstration of these exercises, you can .
+For a demonstration of these exercises, you can watch this video.
 For the best result it is recommended that you do these exercises every day for not less than 10 minutes and for a duration of 3+ months.

 Even though the throat exercises are not likely to fix obstructive sleep apnea, there is a high chance that they will reduce their severity.

 BiPAP (Bilevel Positive Airway Pressure)

 Whereas CPAP offers single fixed pressure, BiPAP offers split pressures which in turn provide improved comfort.
 One mode of pressure enhances inhalation while the second mode provides pressure for exhalation.